kkartas/MetDataPy/paper.md

 # Acknowledgements

 The development of MetDataPy was inspired by challenges encountered in real-world meteorological data processing workflows and benefited from the extensive Python scientific computing ecosystem, including NumPy [@harris2020array], pandas [@mckinney2010data], and scikit-learn [@pedregosa2011scikit].
+The project welcomes community contributions following the guidelines in CONTRIBUTING.md, and adheres to the Contributor Covenant Code of Conduct to foster an inclusive and collaborative development environment.

 # References